SingadiNagesh-01/weather-report-service/README.md

-##For reference Git commands for pushing the code to Github
+## For reference Git commands for pushing the code to Github

-Open your terminal and run these commands:
+Open your terminal and run these commands for pushing your code to the github:

 ```bash
 # Navigate to your project folder